Adnan2504/BS_Info_GitProj/README.md

 ## Features

-List the key features of your project.
-You can use bullet points for this section:
+List of the Futures in my project

 - Feature 1
 - Feature 2